richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

     Write-Error "An error occurred: $_"
 }
 ```
-*Description:* This script attempts to read a non-existent file and, upon failure, catches the error and outputs a custom error message.
+This script attempts to read a non-existent file and, upon failure, catches the error and outputs a custom error message.

 -------------------------